the episode

 John McLarty: According to John.

-Kimberly Faith: But that power, if you were gonna quantify that power, well, if you said, oh, John McLarty has the power to raise somebody from the dead, we’d say, well, let me see it.
-Well, God’s saying this verse, this inspired word of God, Paul’s telling the Ephesians, look, the same power that raised Jesus Christ from the dead is the power that lives in you.
+Kimberly Faith: But that power, if you were going to quantify that power, well, if you said, oh, John McLarty has the power to raise somebody from the dead, we’d say, well, let me see it.
+Well, God’s saying in this verse, this inspired word of God, Paul’s telling the Ephesians, look, the same power that raised Jesus Christ from the dead is the power that lives in you.

 John McLarty: In you.